mad-lab-fau/gaitmap/docs/guides/Gaitmap-Datatypes.rst

 >>> is_dataset(pd.DataFrame(), frame="sensor")
 Traceback (most recent call last):
     ...
-ValueError: The passed object appears to be neither a single- or a multi-sensor dataset.
+ValidationError: The passed object appears to be neither a single- or a multi-sensor dataset.
 Below you can find the errors raised for both checks:
 Single-Sensor
 =============